-To say that my dad James Raymond Abercrombie was a contrarian is like saying that the Pope is from Argentina.
-The principal JRA, known as “Mr. A.” to the high school students he shepherded, was an avuncular father figure, a hand on a shoulder, an understanding adult in an otherwise tumultuous environment.
-The real JRA, the one we called “Dad”, took sarcasm, cynicism, and bigotry to a whole new level.
-And he made all three funny as hell in the process.
+To say that my dad was a contrarian is like saying that the Pope is from Argentina.
+The principal JRA, known as “Mr. A.” to the high school students he shepherded was an avuncular figure, a hand on a shoulder, an understanding adult in an otherwise tumultuous environment.
+The real JRA, the one we called “Dad”, took sarcasm and cynicism to a whole new level.
+And was kind of hilarious in the process.
 Most of the time.

 Take my father’s relationship with Billy Graham.
 Today when we think of Billy Graham, we place him in the same category as Mother Teresa.
 Billy Graham represents the best of Christianity, and he is revered and honored, just as he should be.
 In the 1960s and 1970s, Billy Graham was often featured on television preaching to his enraptured followers in packed revivals, delivering the Gospel to stadiums full of Christians eager to hear his interpretation of the Word.
 His popularity among believers was and remains steadfast.
 Few would dispute his ability to incite a crowd of the faithful to rise to their feet in adoration.
 Who among us could find fault with that?

-Before I describe this rather merciless and prejudicial one sided affiliation with BG, understand that my father was a devout Believer; however, his attendance at Sunday services—any Sunday services—were non-existent.
+Before I describe my father’s rather merciless and prejudicial one sided affiliation with BG, understand that JRA was a devout Believer; however, his attendance at Sunday services—any Sunday services—were non-existent.
 He blamed his failure to attend Church on his upbringing.
 It seems as if his parents’ lives revolved around the Church, and, being a contrarian, little Raymond had to be dragged there each week under extreme duress.
 Once he became an adult, he claimed that he attended Church while he was riding his tractor plowing a field to prepare it for a crop he would plant but never harvest.
-Though he wasn’t technically a farmer, he really loved driving his tractor, and he loved plowing, so if riding on his tractor plowing the crap out of a field was his Church, far be it for us to keep him from his worship.
+Though he wasn’t technically a farmer, he loved driving his tractor, and he loved plowing, so if riding on his tractor plowing the crap out of a field was his Church, far be it for us to keep him from his worship.

 Dad worked long hours as a high school principal, and he faithfully attended every basketball game, every baseball game, every band concert (such as they were), and chaperoned every dance and prom.
-Since he so faithfully attended each activity at Linesville High School, maybe he felt the need to faithfully attend church simply more time spent away from his tractor, I don’t know.
+Since he so faithfully attended each school activity , maybe he felt the need to faithfully attend church simply more time spent away from his tractor, I don’t know.
 I do know that when he finally came home each evening, he was tired, he wanted to relax, and he wanted to watch his programs.

-“Why is it that every g*d-damn time I want to sit down and watch a show you have to interrupt my program to show that g*d-damn preacher Billy Graham?”
+“Why is it that every g*d-damn time I want to sit down and watch a show you have to interrupt my program with that insufferable preacher?”

 “Of course I believe in God!”

-“Well just because I can’t stand the son-of-a-bitch and his insufferable, excruciating, ingratiating preaching does not mean that I’m not a good Christian!”
+“Well just because I can’t stand his ingratiating preaching does not mean that I’m not a good Christian!”